 - The fruit fly or vinegar fly is very tiny and easy to identify with its red eyes.
 They feed on yeast and fermenting fruit.
 They are commonly found around mostly empty beer and wine bottles or spoiled fruit.

 Flies can transmit disease and are a nuisance because of their mere presence inside the home.
 Their presence can be a clue to sanitary issues inside or around the house or an indication that some animal has died.

 Treatments for Flies

-Typically, flies are a symptom of a much greater problem, i.e. sanitation, waste, or carrion.
-A successful treatment will target the specific problem areas and changes need to be made to address the sanitation, waste or carcasses, otherwise the flies will continue no matter what a service technician does.
+Typically, flies are a symptom of a much greater problem, i.e., sanitation, waste, or carrion.
+Successful treatment will target the specific problem areas and changes need to be made to address the sanitation, waste, or carcasses; otherwise, the flies will continue no matter what a service technician does.
 Fly services, therefore, come with a reduction service.
 The technician will guide you through the process and will help find the source of the infestation and will help you eliminate that problem or make recommendations.
 In addition, treatment can be done to limit the fly numbers.
-Provided, a customer follows the advice of the service technician and the sanitation concern is fixed, or the house is sealed up, or the carcass is removed, the problem typically goes away within 1-2 weeks if not sooner.
+Provided, a customer follows the advice of the service technician and the sanitation concern is fixed, or the house is sealed up, or the carcass is removed; the problem typically goes away within 1-2 weeks if not sooner.